Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar: Results

 \subsection{Energy distribution}

-We construct the cumulative energy distribution by sorting the events and then counting the number above an energy threshold, until all the pulses are contained.
-We include only events above the completeness limit \footnote{This is the energy limit of a burst having the minimum detectable fluence given a telescope sensitivity.}, which is $\sim$1120 mJy ms using a $T_{sys} =$ 51 K and $G$ = 1.15 K Jy$^{-1}$ \citep{Liu_2021} and considering the pulse width as the mean FWHM of our pulses, $\approx$ 0.07 s.
-We fit a power-law to the cumulative energy distribution using least squares minimisation considering that the event rate scales with the energy as $R \propto E^{\gamma}$.
+We constructed the cumulative energy distribution by sorting the events and then counting the number above an energy threshold, until all the pulses were contained.
+We included only events above the completeness limit \footnote{This is the energy limit of a burst having the minimum detectable fluence given a telescope sensitivity.}, which is $\sim$1120 mJy ms using a $T_{sys} =$ 51 K and $G$ = 1.15 K Jy$^{-1}$ \citep{Liu_2021} and considering the pulse width as the mean FWHM of our pulses, $\approx$ 0.07 s.
+We fit a power law to the cumulative energy distribution using a least-squares minimisation considering that the event rate scales with the energy as $R \propto E^{\gamma}$.
 The result is a power-law exponent of $\gamma = -2.4 \pm 0.1$.